SimVascular/svZeroDSolver/paper/paper.md

 `svZeroDSolver` is written in C++ using an object-oriented framework.
 It designed so that simply specifying a `.json` dictionary of lumped-parameter "blocks" -- such as blood vessels, valves, heart chambers, junctions between blood vessels, and boundary conditions (along with their associated parameters) -- allows the code to automatically assemble and solve the governing equations corresponding to the user-specified vascular model.
 In addition, the package includes Python and C++ APIs to facilitate interfacing it with other software packages.
-For example, it can be integrated into Python-based optimization and uncertainty quantification applications.
+For example, it can be integrated into Python-based optimization and uncertainty quantification applications [@zanoni2024;@Lee2024;@richter2024bayesian].
-It can also be interfaced with high-performance C++/Fortran software for high-fidelity cardiovascular flow simulations, where `svZeroDSolver` can conveniently provide lumped-parameter boundary conditions.
+It can also be interfaced with high-performance C++/Fortran software for high-fidelity cardiovascular flow simulations, where `svZeroDSolver` can conveniently provide lumped-parameter boundary conditions [@menon2023predictors;@menon2024personalized].
-`svZeroDSolver` also includes an application, called `svZeroDCalibrator`, to automatically calibrate parameters of a given zero-dimensional model to recapitulate hemodynamics at specific anatomical locations from independent measurements or high-fidelity simulations -- thus improving the accuracy of zero-dimensional models.
+`svZeroDSolver` also includes an application, called `svZeroDCalibrator`, to automatically calibrate parameters of a given zero-dimensional model to recapitulate hemodynamics at specific anatomical locations from independent measurements or high-fidelity simulations -- thus improving the accuracy of zero-dimensional models [@richter2024bayesian].

 # Statement of need